 This is the Group for anyone in the early stages of their career in archaeology, or for those who want to share their skills and experience with early career professionals.
 Are you excited (or worried!) about the journey ahead?
 Do you want a voice in shaping the profession?
 Then this is the Group for you!

 The Early Careers Special Interest Group was founded as the New Generation Special Interest Group in 2012 following a series of discussions and debates by a group of Practitioner (PCIfA) grade members at the 2012 CIfA conference in Oxford.
 It became clear that there were many people within the Institute, in the early stages of their careers in archaeology, who wanted to be more involved with the Institute and play a greater role within the sector as a whole.

 For several years, the name of the group was felt to be confusing and not representative of the scope of the group’s ambitions.
 After consultation, the name was changed to ‘Early Careers’ in 2020.

-The Early Careers Special Interest Group (SIG) is a space for archaeologists in the early stages of their own career pathways to come together to support one another, share their experiences and amplify their own voices.
+The Early Careers Special Interest Group (SIG) is for archaeologists in the early stages of their own career pathways to come together to support one another, share their experiences and amplify their own voices.
 Together, with the group’s committee, the group will work to ensure that our members are represented at Advisory Council and that the needs and concerns of early career members are heard.
 We also hope to provide a platform to share information and opportunities that will support early career professionals, students and those contemplating a career in archaeology and associated fields.

 Who does the group represent and who can join?